 However, with advanced markup tools, you can also create a structured novel or script.
 Apart from this, there is support for academic article referencing, link-overlay, and the ability to create a master thesis.

-The automatic index create is a unique feature that is only available on the LyX tool.
+The automatic index create is a unique feature available on the LyX tool.
 With this tool, you can easily drag and drop the equations and edit them.
 You can also get access to algorithms, theorems, and arrays of equations.

 Supported Platforms: Windows, macOS, and Linux.